AndreasSaka/Data-Visualization-Cource-2019/README.md

 # Data-Visualization-Course-2019
-This repo contains assignments from the DataViz Course
+This repo contains assignments from the DataViz Course at Utrecht University.